 Braken Fern (Pteridium genus)

-Braken Fern fronds look similar to those of the Blue Star Fern, with thin stalks and broad leaves.
+Braken Fern fronds look similar to the Blue Star Fern, with thin stalks and broad leaves.
 However, one difference stands out, the color.
-While Blue Star Ferns show blueish coloring, Brake Ferns found in garden stores often feature a beautiful variegation in the form of dark green coloration on the outside of the leaves with a creamy light green color on the inner parts.
+While Blue Star Ferns show blueish coloring, Brake Ferns found in garden stores often feature beautiful variegation in the form of dark green coloration on the outside of the leaves with a creamy light green color on the inner parts.

 Like most ferns, Brake Ferns require a high humidity level and moist soil.
 However, they tolerate a little drying out for a short time.
 Thus, you should consider a humidity tray and daily misting to maintain them at their best.
-Additionally, they prefer a bright, indirect lighting to keep them happy.
+Additionally, they prefer bright, indirect lighting to keep them happy.

 Note: Some call this the Brake Fern.

 For those looking for more of a challenge, the beautiful Maidenhair Fern steps up.